KA-Advocates/KATranslationTools/README.md

 * Alt+CWQ: Copy english source string to translation, autofix coordinates and others (includes autotranslation of common phrases).
 This is used for simple strings like "In conclusion, $x=123$" or "$x=5.$3" (which is translated to $x=5{,}3$)
 * Ctrl+V Alt+UIWQ: Insert string from clipboard (which you need to Ctrl+C-copy from a similar string which you have already translated), then replace formulas (keeps "\\text{...}" elements from your translation!) and image URLs, then fix coordinates and apply various fixes including auto-translation of common phrases.

+## Building the extension

+to build:
+ gulp build or gulp watch

+to package:
+ gulp package

+The extension was created using https://github.com/yeoman/generator-chrome-extension